loveboylion/local_manifests/README.md

-local_manifests for Lenovo , Oneplus , Xiaomi & YU
+# local_manifests for vendor files of Lenovo , Oneplus , Xiaomi & YU